-According to the research — online sales share continue to grow year by year.
+According to the research — online sales share continues to grow year by year.
 In 2017, it was around 13% and it is to grow up to 17 by 2022.

-Because of that, it is important to know how to choose best ecommerce payment gateways for your platforms and how to refine the right combination of the options that will cover all the needs and preferences of the target audience.
+Because of that, it is important to know how to choose the best e-commerce payment gateways for your platforms and how to refine the right combination of the options that will cover all the needs and preferences of the target audience.

-With a little help of this guide, you will be able to do just that.
+With a little help from this guide, you will be able to do just that.
 We will explain what are the main elements of online payment systems to pay attention to.
-(In our next blog, check out the ecommerce platforms comparison.)
+(In our next blog, check out the e-commerce platforms comparison.)

 First, we need to set the record straight on the definition of the subject (sure, this is Captain Obvious moment, but you won’t believe how many times we are asked about that — so we’re just cutting it off right here once and for all.)

-What exactly is payment system?
-In a nutshell is an operational network governed by laws, rules, and standards that links bank accounts for monetary exchange using bank deposits.
+What exactly is a payment system?
+In a nutshell is an operational network governed by-laws, rules, and standards that links bank accounts for monetary exchange using bank deposits.
 It is designed to perform monetary transactions between mutually obliged parties.